All Products

 Pre-sharding

 MongoDB supports two sharding methods: range sharding and hash sharding.
-Pre-sharding can make Chunk values as dispersed as possible across multiple Shard nodes, thereby achieving load balancing during the DTS data synchronization or migration process.
+Pre-sharding can distribute the values of chunks as much as possible across multiple shard nodes, thereby achieving load balancing as much as possible during DTS data synchronization or migration.

 Hash sharding